Module: RubyTerraform

 .validate(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform validate command which checks whether a configuration is valid.
+Invokes the terraform validate command which checks whether a

 Validates the configuration files in a directory, referring only to the configuration and not accessing any remote services such as remote state, provider APIs, etc.